KarateJB/vim-ping-cursor/README.md

 ## Configuration

-The duration of the cursor flash can be customized in your `~/.vimrc`:
+The duration and color of the cursor flash can be customized in your `~/.vimrc`:

-    " This is the default
+    " This is the default duration
     let g:ping_cursor_flash_milliseconds = 250
+    " Set named color to the cursor flash let g:ping_cursor_color = 'lightblue'

 ## Why I Built This